 8 Things CMO’s Need to Know About SEO Right Now

 Search Engine Optimization (SEO) has become one of the primary marketing functions which every marketer needs to perform in this content-driven digital era.
-In the context of SEO, the only thing constant is change, and the SEO trends keep on changing on a regular basis.
+In the context of SEO, the only thing constant is change, and the SEO trends keep on changing on a regular basis and try to follow the Best SEO Techniques to Rank #1 in Search Engines.
 As a marketer, you need to be up-to-date with the latest trends in SEO, and follow them meticulously.
 But there are a few trends which every marketer needs to follow irrespective of these changes, which every CMO would find relevant.

 Here are 8 SEO tips which CMOs would find relevant and can ensure that it gets implemented in their SEO strategy: